 Many Psalms, written a thousand years before Christ’s birth, contain many references to Him that are wholly inapplicable to any other person in history.
 Even many references to David surpass him in scope, strength and duration – often pointing to a Son of David who would reign eternally.
 Let us look at one of these Psalms that our Lord cited in Matthew 22:41-46, which is Psalm 110.
 Our Lord tells us that this Psalm speaks of Him.
 In it we will see that it also very succinctly shows us the result of our Lord’s incarnation, ministry, death, resurrection, and ascension in what has been called the ‘Church Age.’
 It also shows us what will transpire when He returns at the end of this age.

-Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-(Hebrews 12:1-2 ESV)
+1 Therefore, since we have so great a cloud of witnesses surrounding us, laying aside every weight and the sin which so easily entangles us, let us run with endurance the race that is set before us, 2 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+Hebrews 12:1-2 (LSB)

 He endured the Cross.
 He died and was resurrected.
 After he ascended to the Father 10 days prior to Pentecost, He was seated at the right hand of the throne of God.
 Therefore, what we learn in Psalm 110:1 is that the first part of this psalm refers to that period of time between His victory at the Cross and that period when He will leave the right had of the throne of God to fulfill His Kingdom.

 2 Yahweh will stretch forth Your strong scepter from Zion, saying,